-- A. Work Included: Provide labor, materials and equipment necessary to complete the work of this Section, including but not limited to the following:

-- 1. Bituminous concrete roadway pavement

-- 2. Concrete sidewalk pavement

-- 3. Granite curbing
+- A. Work Included: Provide labor, materials and equipment necessary to complete the work of this Section, including but not limited to the following: - 1.
+Bituminous concrete roadway pavement - 2.
+Concrete sidewalk pavement - 3.
+Granite, cast-in-place or precast curbing - 4.
+Cast-in tactile strips for accessibility - 5.
+Non-reflective yellow striping

-- 4. Pre-cast concrete curbing

-- 5. Cast-in-place concrete curbing

-- 6. Bituminous concrete curbing

-- 7. Cast-in tactile strips for accessibility

-- 8. Non-reflective yellow striping